spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

     * Domain name: [www.example.com]()
 3. "Add another name to this certificate" button >
     * Domain name: [example.com]()
-4. Choose DNS validation (we can modify the DNS configuration in AWS)
+4. Choose DNS validation
     * Status for both domains will be "Pending validation"
 5. "Review" button > "Confirm and request" button > "Continue" button
-    * If all DNS settings are managed by Route 53 (and not a custom domain manager like GoDaddy), you can click "Create record in Route 53" button for both domains
+    * If all DNS settings are managed by Route 53 (and not a custom registrar like GoDaddy), you can click "Create record in Route 53" button for both domains
     * You should see a "Success" message for both domains
     * It may take up to 30 minutes for the changes to propagate and for AWS to validate the domain
     * The final status for each domain should be "Issued"